haskell/core-libraries-committee/README.md

 ## `base` package

-The primary responsibility of CLC is maintenance of `base` package (owned by GHC Team).
+The primary responsibility of CLC is to manage API changes of `base` package.
+The ownership of `base` belongs to GHC developers, and they can maintain it freely without CLC involvement as long as changes are invisible to clients.
+Changes which affect performance or laziness and similar are deemed visible.
+Documentation changes normally fall under GHC developers purview, unless significant ones (e. g., adding or changing type class laws).
 See more on the topic in `PROPOSALS.md`.

+## PVP

+CLC (jointly with Hackage Admins) maintains [Haskell Package Versioning Policy](https://pvp.haskell.org/).
+Minor changes (fixing typos, clarifications, recommended practices) can be approved by CLC vote, while bigger, potentially breaking changes require agreement from Hackage Admins as well.

 ## Core Libraries